drethedevjs/secure-give-crud/README.md

 ## How to start the app

 1. Clone the repo to your computer.
-2. In your terminal, navigate to the `church-transactions` directory.
+2. In your terminal. navigate to the `server` directory.
+3. Run `npm i`, `npm run build`, and then `nodemon` if you have it installed globally.
+If you don't have `nodemon` installed then install it.
+4. Open another terminal window and navigate to the `church-transactions` directory.
-3. Run `npm i` and then `npm run dev`.
+5. Run `npm i` and then `npm run dev`.
+To run the app from a `dist` (i.e. production) folder, run `npm i`, `npm run build`, then `npm run preview`.
-4. A browser window/tab may open with the app.
+6. A browser window/tab may open with the app.
 If not, navigate to the url shown in the terminal.
-5. Open another terminal window and navigate to the `server` directory.
-6. Run `npm i`, `npm run build`, and then `nodemon` if you have it installed globally.
-7. You may have to refresh the page so that it calls the server for the data to be shown.

 ## Running Tests